 The mask can not only score with social and sustainable impact, but above all with remarkable comfort and timeless design.

-The mask is produced in Tanzania - with Afyamoto's seamstresses 50% more wages Payment is made as is customary locally.
-By offsetting CO2 emissions through certified CO2-negative activities such as tree-planting projects, shipping remains completely climate-neutral.
+The mask is produced in Tanzania - with Afyamoto's seamstresses 50% more wages Payments are made as is customary in the local area.
+By offsetting the CO2 emissions through certified CO2-negative activities such as tree-planting projects, shipping remains completely climate-neutral.

 50% of Afyamoto's profits go to Tanzania, with which the entire value chain is to be sustainably transformed piece by piece.